stepci/stepci/docs/guides/testing-trpc.md

 # Testing tRPC APIs

+[tRPC](https://trpc.io) is a library, that enables you to build typesafe APIs using TypeScript

+Testing such APIs would involve ensuring that they function properly and that they can effectively retrieve and manipulate data using tRPC queries

+This typically involves sending requests to the API and examining the responses to ensure that they are correct and meet the expectations of the developer

 :::warning
 Batching is currently not supported
 :::

-[tRPC](https://trpc.io) is a library, that enables you to build typesafe APIs using TypeScript

-We have added useful helpers to reduce the burden for testing tRPC-powered APIs with our tool

 **Example: Greeting**